Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Auto Collect fires at 5.00x.
 Roughly 19% hit rate.
 When it lands, the $10 payout covers three to four safe-leg misses and leaves the session clearly net positive.

-Two Bets does not shrink the 4% to 5% house edge.
+Two Bets does not shrink the 4 to 5% house edge.
 It cannot, because edge is set by the distribution, not by how many wagers you place on it.
-What Two Bets actually changes is round-to-round bankroll variance: the swings are smaller, the feel is less binary, and the session length stretches for the same bankroll.
-If you already played Aviator's Dual Bet and liked the rhythm, Two Bets on Aero will feel identical in the hand.
+What Two Bets actually changes is round-to-round bankroll variance: the swings are smaller, the feel is less binary, and the same bankroll stretches further.
+If you played Aviator's Dual Bet and liked the rhythm, Two Bets on Aero will feel identical in the hand.
 If you hated Dual Bet on Aviator, Two Bets will bore you in exactly the same way.

-The 95% RTP reality: odds table and edge
+The 95% RTP reality: odds table and per-round cost

 Quick answer

-Aero's crash point distribution is geometric, governed by the 95% to 95.9% RTP band.
-The reach probability for multiplier m is approximately 0.955 / m using the midpoint.
-The table below runs the common targets, with the reach rate, the practical meaning, and one extra row for the cap ceiling that does not exist on Aviator.
+Aero's crash point distribution is geometric, governed by the 95 to 95.9% RTP band.
+The reach probability for multiplier m is roughly 0.955 / m at the midpoint.
+The table below runs the common targets and adds an extra row for the cap ceiling Aviator does not have.

 Target multiplier Probability to reach What it means in 100 rounds

-1.00x ~4 - 5% (insta-crash) Roughly 4 or 5 rounds of every 100 crash instantly.
+1.00x ~4-5% (instant crash) About 4 or 5 rounds in every 100 close before you can react.
 That is the house edge showing up inside the distribution itself.

-1.20x ~79.6% About 80 rounds per 100 reach this.
-Conservative auto-collect target for grinders, though compound cost is larger than Aviator's.
+1.20x ~79.6% Roughly 80 rounds per 100 reach this.
+Conservative auto-collect target for grinders, though the compound cost weighs heavier than on Aviator.

 1.50x ~63.7% Roughly two rounds in three.
-The classic mid-conservative target that shows up in almost every crash-game strategy write-up.
+The classic mid-conservative target that shows up in nearly every crash-game guide.

-2.00x ~47.8% Under the halfway line.
-Reading 2x as a coin flip misses the 4% house-edge bite sitting inside the distribution.
+2.00x ~47.8% Below the halfway line.
+Reading 2x as a coin flip misses the 4% edge bite sitting inside the distribution.

 5.00x ~19.1% About one round in five.
-Dry streaks of ten-plus misses are standard and should be budgeted for in bankroll.
+Dry streaks of ten or more misses are standard and should be budgeted in the bankroll.

 10.00x ~9.6% Around one round in ten.
-The variance between hits is brutal at this range; gap sizes of 20+ rounds show up regularly.
+Variance between hits is brutal at this range, gaps of 20+ rounds show up regularly.

 100x ~0.96% Roughly one round in 104.
 Lottery-ticket territory.
-Useful for the mental model that pursuing 100x is not strategy, it is buying a ticket.
+Useful for fixing the mental model that chasing 100x is not strategy, it is buying a ticket.

 1,000x ~0.096% About one in a thousand.
 This is the multiplier needed to touch the $100,000 ceiling on a $100 stake.
 The cap is a rare event, not a session target.

-The practical takeaway from the table is the gap between 2x reading as a coin flip and 2x actually landing on 48% of rounds.
-That 2% shortfall from 50% is exactly the compound cost of the house edge, and it is the reason the same strategy that breaks even on Aviator bleeds faster here.
+The practical takeaway from the table is the gap between reading 2x as a coin flip and the reality of 48% of rounds landing there.
+That 2% shortfall from 50% is exactly the compound cost of the edge, and it is why the same strategy that breaks even on Aviator bleeds faster here.

-Three ways to play Aero: grind, split, chase
+Three ways to play Aero: grind, split, swing for the fence

 Quick answer

-Playing at Aero costs more per round than playing at Aviator, because the 4% to 5% house edge is roughly fifty percent larger than Aviator's 3%.
-No strategy narrows that gap.
-What strategy controls is variance: how smooth or jagged the session feels.
-The three playstyles below trade session length for drawdown tolerance, and picking one is about matching the shape to your stomach, not maximising expected value.
+Playing Aero costs more per round than playing Aviator, because the 4 to 5% house edge is roughly 50% larger than Aviator's 3%.
+No strategy shrinks that gap.
+What strategy does control is variance: how smooth or jagged the session feels.
+The three styles below trade session length for maximum drawdown, and picking one is a question of stomach, not expected value.

 1